Potato-Industries/potatun/README.md

 - Netflow (V5, netflow record source port encoding)
 - Netbios (NBNSQueryRequest, question_name)

+NOTE:
-NOTE: Data encryption is used where applicable.
+- Data encryption is used where applicable.
+- Invalid use of protocols should be detected by robust SIEM.

 **Requirements**